Sitecore/jss/docs/data/routes/docs/temp/node-certificates/en.md

 mkcert -CAROOT
 ```

-The certificate is in PEM format, and is called *rootCA.pem* by default.
+The certificate is in PEM format and is called *rootCA.pem* by default.
 So, your file path should look something like: *C:\Users\<username>\AppData\Local\mkcert\rootCA.pem*

 ## Step 1 (Sitecore on-prem instance): Create the certificate file

-For on-prem Sitecore instances installed with Sitecore Install Framework (SIF), the certificate must be exported from the Windows Certificate Store.
+For on-prem Sitecore instances installed with Sitecore Install Framework (SIF), you must export the certificate from the Windows Certificate Store.

-1. Open Windows Certificates manager for local computer (`certlm` from command line, or search for "Manage Computer Certificates")
+1. Open Windows Certificates manager for the local computer (`certlm` from the command line, or search for "Manage Computer Certificates")
-2. Under Trusted Root Certification > Certificates, find the SIF certificate "Sitecore Install Framework"
+2. Under Trusted Root Certification > Certificates, find the SIF certificate "Sitecore Install Framework."
 3. Right-click > All Tasks > Export...
-   1. Click Next, then choose "No, do not export the private key", then click Next
+   1. Click Next, then choose "No, do not export the private key," then click Next
    2. Choose "Base-64 encoded X.509 (.CER)", then click Next
-   3. Enter a file name (e.g. *SIFRoot.cer*) and location to store the .cer file, then click Next, then Finish
+   3. Enter a file name (for example, *SIFRoot.cer*) and location to store the .cer file, then click Next, then Finish

 ### Note: If you have both Sitecore containers and on-prem instances, you can combine the certificates into a single file.